AtalM1/Poubatal/README.md

     mvn appengine:devserver

+To deploy the application on App Engine server.

+	mvn appengine:update

 For further information, consult the [Java App Engine](https://developers.google.com/appengine/docs/java/overview) documentation.

 To see all the available goals for the App Engine plugin, run

     mvn help:describe -Dplugin=appengine